Loch Achtriochtan, Glencoe on a Scotland Road Trip Itinerary

 C – GLENCOE VIEWPOINT The most scenic viewpoint in Glencoe!
 Just park and take a small path south of the road, walk a few meters, and enjoy the breathtaking 360° views!
 We’ve visited twice, during the day and at sunset – HIGHLY RECOMMENDED!
 In the first picture below, you can see it at sunset, with Buachaille Etive Beag on the left.
 In the last picture you can see Buachaille Etive Mòr from the road, notice how different it looks from this angle.
 Lots of parking spaces (free), however, it is pretty popular so it might get crowded.

-Sunset at Glencoe Viewpoint - Scotland Road Trip Itinerary
+Sunset at Glencoe Viewpoint on a Scotland Road Trip Itinerary

-Glencoe Viewpoint © The Luxury Travelers (available on Etsy)
+Glencoe Viewpoint © The Luxury Travelers (AVAILABLE FOR PURCHASE ON ETSY)

-Sunset at Glencoe Viewpoint - Scotland Road Trip Itinerary
+Sunset at Glencoe Viewpoint on a Scotland Road Trip Itinerary

 Glencoe Viewpoint © The Luxury Travelers